TOURNAMENT DATES: November 23-24, 2018 (Friday & Saturday). Teams may fish either or both days of the Derby.

 TOURNAMENT COMMUNICATIONS: All communications before and during the Tournament will be by cell phone or text message.
 The captain or a designated crew member must register a cell phone number on the Tournament application.
 That cell phone must be charged with ringer turned on, and on the boat at all times.

 SAFE & RESPONSIBLE BOATING: Greenvale Creek is a “No Wake” creek.
 Teams shall proceed through Greenvale Creek and its channel in a safe and orderly manner.
 Any team that that proceeds in an excessively fast or dangerous manner, or creates a wake greater than 3” within Greenvale Creek may be disqualified at the discretion of the Tournament Director.

-WEATHER: Captains and crew members enter and participate in this Tournament at their own risk.
-Captains and their crew members must make their own judgments whether to fish under the prevailing weather conditions based on the size and seaworthiness of their boat, their seamanship skills and any other factors.
+WEATHER: Derby participants enter in this Tournament at their own risk.
+Captains and crew members must make their own judgments whether to fish under the prevailing weather conditions based on the size and seaworthiness of their boat, their seamanship skills and any other factors.
 However, the Tournament Director may cancel fishing either day based on extraordinary weather conditions.
 Notification to captains will be by text message.

 DISABLED VESSEL: In the event a vessel becomes disabled during the Tournament (during Tournament hours or at port), the captain must notify the Tournament Director as soon as possible and await further instruction.
 Good Samaritans who assist a disabled vessel may be granted extra time at the Tournament Director’s discretion.